AlbertoLourenco/ALTIFFViewer/README.md

 A TIFF files viewer (with multi-pages).

-ALTIFFViewer was created for simplify our life when we need show a TIFF collection pages/images using NSTiffSplit like auxiliar library.
+ALTIFFViewer was created for simplify our life when we need show a TIFF collection pages/images.. using NSTiffSpliter like auxiliar library.

 Visit https://github.com/Sharrp/NSTiffSplitter to see NSTiffSpliter library.
 Thanks, Anton Sharrp Furin! :)

 So.. follow these steps:

-- Copy files into Classes directory on sample project;
+- Copy files from Classes directory at sample project to yours;
 - Import the ALTIFFViewer.h to your ViewController.h;
 - Call ALTIFFViewer when you have file NSData, usgin this code: